lukelab04/AlphaJSONBuilder/README.md

     // User can add elements to an array
     // The added elements will follow this blueprint
     arrayInput: Input(...),

+    // Optional
+    // If true, this component will open in a new tab.
+It will
+    // instead nest itself inside its parent.
+    inline: true,

     // -------------------------------------------------------------
 }